R-js/libRmath.js/README.md

 #### General Use

-All normal random generator export the same functions:
+All normal random generator adhere to the same principles:

 1. A constructor that takes an instance of a uniform PRNG as an argument
 2. `unif_random`: get a random value, same as `rnorm(1)` in R
+3. We adhere to the `R` default for _uniform_ PRNG when none is explicitly specified: `Mersenne-Twister`.
+4. All PRNG producing normal variates are packaged under the name space `rng.normal`.

 #### "Ahrens Dieter"